aalness/contracthashtool-ruby/README.md

-## this is no longer maintained. support is now included in https://github.com/lian/bitcoin-ruby
+## this is no longer maintained. support is now included in: https://github.com/lian/bitcoin-ruby

 # contracthashtool-ruby